Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Introduction

-To address this gap, we conducted a comprehensive survey of 72 software developers, exploring how they use GenAI tools and engage in prompting across six common SE tasks: code generation, documentation, debugging, testing, refactoring, and review.
-Our study investigates various dimensions of GenAI usage, including the prompting and conversational strategies developers employ, how they assess and respond to the quality of GenAI outputs, and how prompting practices are integrated into their daily workflows.
+To address this gap, we conducted a survey of 72 software practitioners, exploring how they use GenAI tools and engage in prompting across six core SE tasks: code generation, documentation, debugging, testing, refactoring, and review.
+(We use \textit{software practitioners} to denote professionals with experience in programming and software development, including developers, architects, technical leads, researchers, and other roles.)
+Our study investigates multiple dimensions of GenAI usage, including the prompting and conversational strategies that practitioners employ, how they assess and respond to the quality of GenAI output, and how prompting practices are integrated into their daily workflows.
 Together, these dimensions provide a holistic view of how prompting functions in modern software development and extend the current understanding of prompt engineering in practice.

-We find that while nearly all developers who use GenAI apply it to code generation, higher perceived proficiency strongly correlates with engagement in more types of tasks, such as code refactoring and testing.
-Developers rely primarily on iterative conversations, with daily usage critical to achieving significant productivity improvements.
-Our reliability assessment reveals that developers trust GenAI most for documentation and least for complex code generation/modification tasks.
-These findings have important implications for developers seeking to improve productivity through effective prompting strategies, for tool builders designing more reliable and intuitive GenAI, and for educators developing curricula around the evolving skill set needed for effective GenAI collaboration.
+Our study identified \total{totalfindings} key findings of prompt engineering for software development.
+In particular, we find that while nearly all practitioners who use GenAI apply it to code generation, higher perceived proficiency strongly correlates with engagement in more types of tasks, such as code refactoring and testing.
+Practitioners rely primarily on iterative conversations, with daily usage critical to achieving significant productivity improvements.
+Our reliability assessment reveals that practitioners trust GenAI more for documentation and least for complex code generation/modification tasks.
+These findings have important implications for practitioners seeking to improve productivity through effective prompting strategies, for tool builders designing more reliable and intuitive GenAI, and for educators developing curricula around the evolving skill set needed for effective GenAI collaboration.

-This paper makes the following contributions: (1) a comprehensive characterization of how GenAI tools are used in various SE tasks; (2) empirical insights into developers’ prompting strategies, reliability perceptions, and common failure types; and (3) actionable implications for improving human-AI interaction in SE.
+This paper makes the following contributions: (1) a comprehensive characterization of how GenAI tools are used in various SE tasks; (2) empirical insights into practitioners’ prompting strategies, reliability perceptions, and common failure types; and (3) actionable implications for improving human-AI interaction in SE.